UoB-COMSM0166/2025-group-5/README.md

 ### 🎮 Requirements

-### 🎮 Requirements
+---

 #### 🧭 Overview: Our Requirements Engineering Logic

 Our requirements process was not just a checklist—it was a logical journey.
 We progressed through **five interlocking phases**, each informing and refining the next:

-1. **Stakeholder Awareness**: Understand our context and constraints.
+1. 🔍 **Stakeholder Awareness** — Understand our context and constraints
-2. **Market Differentiation**: Identify opportunity space for innovation.
+2. 📊 **Market Differentiation** — Identify opportunity space for innovation
-3. **Epic Design**: Break vision into player-centered outcomes.
+3. 🎯 **Epic Design** — Break vision into player-centered outcomes
-4. **Iterative Backlog Development**: Turn vision into action, refined by feedback.
+4. 🔁 **Iterative Backlog Development** — Turn vision into action, refined by feedback
-5. **Prioritization via Value–Effort Mapping**: Focus effort where it matters most.
+5. 🧮 **Value–Effort Prioritization** — Focus effort where it matters most

 ---

 #### 📍 1.
 Stakeholders & Team Context

 We identified our primary stakeholders as:

-- **Target players**
+- 🎮 **Target players**
-- **Team contributors** (developers, designers, artists)
+- 🛠️ **Team contributors** (developers, designers, artists)

 > 📌 *Instructors and TAs were intentionally excluded as stakeholders—this will be reflected upon in the Conclusion.*

-In addition to market logic and technical constraints, we recognized that **respecting each team member’s gameplay preferences** was vital for maintaining motivation and a sense of creative ownership.
+In addition to market logic and technical constraints, we recognized that
+**respecting each team member’s gameplay preferences** was vital for maintaining motivation and a sense of creative ownership.

 ---

 #### 📍 2.
 Understanding the Market & Direction

-Our genre analysis of pixel shooters (*Enter the Gungeon*, *Broforce*, *Nuclear Throne*) revealed a familiar issue: strong moment-to-moment gameplay, but **minimal narrative integration**.
+Our genre analysis of pixel shooters
+(*Enter the Gungeon*, *Broforce*, *Nuclear Throne*) revealed a familiar issue:

-Press quotes:
+strong moment-to-moment gameplay, but **minimal narrative integration**.

+📰 **Press quotes**:
 - “No comprehensible story” — *RPS* (Broforce)
 - “A gun that kills the past... that’s it” — *PC Gamer* (Gungeon)
 - “Minimum backstory” — *Edge* (Nuclear Throne)

+📊 In contrast:
-In contrast, **YouGov (2024)** shows 53% of players now prefer **narrative-driven solo games**, and **Isbister (2017)** confirms narrative increases retention and immersion.
+- **YouGov (2024)**: 53% of players prefer narrative-driven solo games
+- **Isbister (2017)**: Narrative boosts retention and emotional immersion

-These insights led to two top-level goals:
+➡️ These insights led to two **top-level goals**:
-- **Immersive Narrative Experience**
+- 🎭 **Immersive Narrative Experience**
-- **Challenge and Growth Through Player Agency**
+- 🧠 **Challenge and Growth Through Player Agency**

 ---

 #### 📍 3.
 Epics

+---

 ##### 🎭 Immersive Narrative Experience

 > *As a player, I want story and gameplay to feel interconnected, so that my actions carry emotional weight in the world.*

+---

 **AC1: World Introduction via Story Cutscene**
 > *Given* the player starts a new game,
 > *When* the session begins,
 > *Then* a 30-second narrated cutscene introduces key lore (curse, player identity, stakes).

 📌 **Backlog Highlights**:
 - [✓] Transitioned from plain text to illustrated VO cutscene
 - [✓] Structured around three essential lore beats
 - [✓] Synchronized narration and visuals post-feedback

 ---

 **AC2: Narrative-Driven Transitions & Mechanic Introduction**
 > *Given* the player completes a level,
 > *When* the next level begins,
 > *Then* a narrative recap and lore-linked mechanic intro is presented.

 📌 **Backlog Highlights**:
 - [✓] Comic panels used between zones (e.g., Forest → Graveyard)
 - [✓] Graveyard’s limited vision introduced through a curse in the story
 - [✗] No interaction checkpoint to confirm player understanding

-🛠️ *Player Insight:* Some players desired more onboarding for understanding new mechanics like limited vision.
+🛠️ *Player Insight:*
+Some players desired more onboarding for understanding new mechanics like limited vision.

 ---